Where is our groups money?

 Each student group has an account set up for their funds when they get ratified.
-This works through Google Documents, with something called Google Sheets.
+This works through a financial system called Ezora.
 This main account is then split into four smaller accounts, or categories for your payments.

-You can use your google account to track your finances as well as send invoices.
+You can use your Ezora account to track your finances as well as send invoices.

 How do I access our account?